smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleData/index.md

 The HMI should return interior vehicle data that corresponds to the requested module (`moduleId` + `moduleType`).

-During data resumption process SDL sends GetInteriorVehicleData(subscribe=true) request to HMI and stores data received from HMI in cache.
+During the data resumption process, SDL sends GetInteriorVehicleData(subscribe=true) request to the HMI and stores data received from the HMI in cache.

 ### Request